MohanM501/face-prep-scrolling/scroll/README.md

 Future Scope:

-- Optimizing the number of API Calls;
+- Optimizing the number of API Calls